nyu-devops/lab-restful-flask/README.md

     $ nosetests
 ```

+When you are done, you can use `Ctrl+C` to stop the server.

+## Shutdown

-When you are done, you can use `Ctrl+C` to stop the server and then exit and shut down the vm with:
+When you are done, you can use `exit` to get out of the virtual machime and shut down the vm with:

 ```
     $ exit